DinMo Documentation

 This feature predicts 2 different attributes:

-• Future Customer Lifetime Value (LTV): this indicator computes the expected revenue that a customer will generate in a given future period (1, 3, 6, 9, 12 months).
+• Future Customer Lifetime Value (LTV): this indicator computes the expected revenue that a customer will generate in a given future period (1, 3, 6, 9, 12, 24 or 36 months).
 It allows you to segment a customer base, based on their future monetary value.
 It unlocks several use cases, such as targeting expected high revenue customers.

 • Churn likelihood: this indicator gives the probability that a customer will leave (not buy anymore or in a few months in the future).
 This allows you to target customers that are likely to leave at the right time and keep them engaged with actions that are revenue driving, in turn, increasing LTV.

-Each time a consumer makes a new purchase, the predictions are adjusted accordingly.
+Each time a consumer makes a new action (purchase, engagement, etc.), the predictions are adjusted accordingly.

 DinMo's predictive analytics are invaluable for optimising marketing budgets and tailoring customer communications.
 While exact predictions for individuals aren't possible, these tools shine by averaging data across a broad customer base.
 Some customers may surpass their predicted lifetime value (LTV), others may not reach it, yet these differences generally even out overall.